Eleanor Holmes Norton: Legislation supported

+Electoral history

 Appearances

 On July 27, 2006, Norton appeared on the "Better Know a District" segment of Comedy Central's The Colbert Report, in which she spiritedly defended the District of Columbia's claim to being a part of the United States.
 She also appeared on the joint The Colbert Report/The Daily Show "Midterm Midtacular" special on November 7, 2006.
 Norton gave further interviews to Stephen Colbert on March 22, 2007, and April 24, 2007, on the subject of representation in the District of Columbia.
 On February 12, 2008, Colbert and Norton discussed her status as a superdelegate as well as her support of Barack Obama for president.
 She appeared once again on February 11, 2009, to discuss D.C. representation and promised Colbert that she would make him an honorary citizen of Washington, D.C., and give him a key to the city, if D.C. citizens were given representation.
 Colbert in turn gave Norton a "TV promise" that he would be there should that happen.
 Norton made a further appearance on Colbert's show on June 25, 2014, where she discussed the impact that African-American Democrats had on incumbent Thad Cochran's primary defeat of Chris McDaniel, a Tea Party candidate, as well as Colbert's final episode among a cadre of past guests.

 On June 27, 2008, Norton appeared on Democracy Now! to discuss the Supreme Court's ruling in District of Columbia v.
 Heller, which she strongly opposed.
 On December 5, 2014, Norton appeared on Hannity to discuss the shooting death of Michael Brown in Ferguson, Missouri, on which she admitted she did not read the evidence of the case, but criticized the racial profiling of young African Americans.